 - Marijuana contains the mind altering chemical THC, which can affect mood, concentration, judgment, senses, movement, and memory.

 - Short-term effects of marijuana depend on how strong the THC is, and whether alcohol or other drugs are used at the same time.

 - Long-term use of marijuana can harm the developing adolescent brain and cause serious mental, physical, and social problems, including addiction.

 Weed, pot, Mary Jane, ganja, bud – what do these terms have in common?
 They’re all slang names for marijuana.

 What is marijuana?

-Marijuana is the product of the dry, shredded flowers, stems, seeds, and leaves of the hemp plant Cannabis sativa.
+Marijuana is the product of the dry, shredded flowers, stems, seeds, and leaves of the hemp plant Cannabis sativa or Cannabis Indica.
 All forms of marijuana contain the mind-altering chemical “THC” (short for delta-9-tetrahydrocannabinol) which is the main ingredient.
 There are also as many as 400 other chemicals in marijuana, including cannabadiol (CBD), which is responsible for some of marijuana’s beneficial effects.